-Here’s what the evidence says about AMP’s impact on search results and how it’s connected to other ranking factors.
+Here’s what the evidence says about AMP’s impact on search results and its connection to other ranking factors.

 The claim here is straightforward – AMP gives pages a ranking boost in Google’s search results.

-AMP has come up in discussions about ranking factors ever since Google launched the technology in 2018.
+Discussions about AMP as a ranking factor began when Google launched the technology in 2018.

-One reason AMP is thought to be a ranking factor is because Google has a stake in its success as a technology.
+People think AMP is a ranking factor because Google has a stake in its success as a technology.

-Google is responsible for the creation of AMP, and actively encourages using it as part of a larger effort to speed up the web.
+Google is responsible for creating AMP and actively encourages using it as part of a more significant effort to speed up the web.

 In theory, Google could increase the adoption rate of AMP by turning it into a ranking signal.

-If Google used AMP to rank search results, you could argue it would be forcing sites to use its technology in order to stay relevant.
+If Google used AMP to rank search results, you could argue it would be forcing sites to use its technology to stay relevant.